theabdullahishola/djangocrud/README.md

 # djangocrud

-Using the django class based view
+Using the django class based

+created a Post model and All all the class based views are applied